MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-in-teams.md

 - Creation on Teams mobile clients

 > [!NOTE]
-> We'll be adding more support for apps in private channels so check back here for the most up-to-date information.
+> We'll be adding more support for apps and other capabilities in private channels so check back here for the most up-to-date information.

 Each team can have a maximum of 30 private channels and a each private channel can have a maximum of 250 members.